 If we’re being honest here, many of us have fallen in love, thought that person was the one, only to have that idea disintegrate in front of our eyes.
 It’s the natural order of things, I guess.
 Doesn’t the saying go, “it’s better to love and to lost then to never have loved at all”?
 Now, I don’t know if I necessarily prescribe to that notion because heartbreak is a bitch.
 But I understand the point: you never miss the water until the well runs dry, and sometimes you have to experience the heartbreak to fully appreciate the real and sincere love.

-There aren’t a lot of books that show this.
+There aren’t a lot of books that show romance without the HEA.
 It’s one of the reasons I love Behind Those Eyes by T.P.
 Carter so much.
 We can love someone wholeheartedly–they can even be considered our soulmates–but life sometimes gets in the way.
 Maybe it’s doomed from the start, or there are simply too many obstacles to overcome.
 If by some miracle, both parties are able to stay in it for the long haul and are able to overcome some of the hurdles, they might learn the hardest relationship lesson: love is simply not enough.

 Where are the novels that truly allow readers to experience the emotional rollercoaster ride that is love?
 The novels that show us the downside; the complicated, messy, gut-wrenching, fall on your face, I don’t know if I can recover, type of love; that starts out exhilarating in the beginning but can crash suddenly if we’re not prepared or careful.
 The novel where we see the truly good and bad times.